joker-project/2025/index.md

   <p>
-  <em>This project has received a government grant managed by the National Research Agency under the program "Investissements d'avenir" integrated into France 2030, with the Reference ANR-19-GURE-0001.</em>
+  <em>This project has received a government grant managed by the National Research Agency under the program "Investissements d'avenir" integrated into France 2030, with the Reference ANR-19-GURE-0001.
+It was also financed by National Funds through the FCT - Fundação para a Ciência e a Tecnologia, I.P.
+(Portuguese Foundation for Science and Technology) within the project StorySense, with reference 2022.09312.PTDC (DOI 10.54499/2022.09312.PTDC).</em>
   </p>
   <p>
   <em>JOKER is supported by The Human Science Institute in Brittany (MSHB)</em>